hning86/azuremlps/README.md

 ```

 #### Patch-AmlWebServiceEndpoint
 Patch Web Service Endpoint is used for updating a trained model in an existing Endpoint.
 Essentially, you can produce a Trained Model and save it in a _.ilearner_ format in an Azure storage account as a blob.
-You can accopmlish that by calling the BES endpoint using [_Invoke-AmlWebServiceBESEndpoint_](#invoke-amlwebservicebesendpoint) commandlet on the training Web Service.
+You can accomplish that by calling the BES endpoint using [_Invoke-AmlWebServiceBESEndpoint_](#invoke-amlwebservicebesendpoint) commandlet on the training Web Service.
 And then you can use _Patch-AmlWebServiceEndpoint_ commandlet to replace a specified Trained Model in an existing non-default Web Service Endpoint with this new _.ilearner_ file.
 Please browse [Retraining Machine Learning models programatically](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-retrain-models-programmatically/) for more details.

 ```
 #The name of the Trained Model in the existing Endpoint you are trying to patch.